Use this interface to define how anonymous users interact with your FTP server.

 This document explains how to use the active or passive mode to connect to a File Transfer Protocol (FTP) server.

 This document explains how to restore missing FTP interfaces in cPanel.

 This document explains how to upload files to your FTP server.

 This document explains the workaround for the PureFTP and ProFTPD issue on NAT-configured networks for cPanel & WHM's version 64 and older.

 This document provides an example of how to configure ProFTPD to utilize the Host Access Control feature from the command line to restrict access by IP address to FTP.

 This interface allows you to download an FTP server's raw access logs.

 The setupftpserver script allows you to select your server's FTP server, configure anonymous FTP services, or disable FTP services.

-The Webalizer interface displays traffic statistics from the Webalizer statistics program.
+The Webalizer FTP interface displays FTP traffic statistics from the Webalizer statistics program.